stav2345/dcf-webservice-framework/README.md

 		if (!output.isEmpty()) {
 			System.out.println(output.get(0));
 		}

+## MySOAPException

+A MySOAPException is a customized implementation of a SOAPException.
+In particular, it provides some methods to detect if the exception was thrown for wrong credentials reasons or for connection problems.

+### Methods

+		* isConnectionProblem()  // check whether the exception was thrown for connection issues
+		* isUnauthorized() // check whether the exception was thrown for wrong credentials

+## Available webservices

+For each call, we suppose that we have already instantiated the user class with:

+		IDcfUser user = new DcfUser();  // default implementation provided by the library user.login("myUsername", "myPassword");

+### Ping
+Send a ping to DCF, in order to check if it is active or not.

+		Ping ping = new Ping(user);
+		boolean ok = ping.ping();

+		if (!ok)
+			System.err.print("The DCF is not responding");
+		else
+			System.out.println("The DCF is active");
+You can use this method also to verify the credentials of an user.
+In fact, if no exception is thrown then the credentials are correct.
+Otherwise, it may be possible that the user has inserted wrong credentials (you need to check the MySoapException object to check whether the exception was caused by this or other things, as explained before).

+### GetAck
+Get an acknowledgment (ack) for a specified message sent to DCF.

+		GetAck request = new GetAck(user, "DCFmessageId");
+		DcfAck ack = request.getAck();

+#### DcfAck Methods
+		boolean ready = ack.isReady();

+Check if the ack was indeed created in DCF for the specified message.

+		DcfAckLog log = ack.getLog();

+Check the contents of the ack.
+Only available if the ack is ready, otherwise it returns null.
+The DcfAckLog contains all the information related to the DcfAck, as the ack operation result code, the data collection involved, etc...
+The DcfAckLog exposes the following methods:
+* getDCCode(); get the code of the data collection in which the message was sent
+* getDatasetId(); get the dataset id of the dataset involved in the message
+* getDatasetStatus(); get the DcfDatasetStatus enumerator which contains the new status of the dataset after sending the considered message
+* getMessageValResCode(); get an object which contains all the information of the messageValResCode node of the log
+* getOpResCode(); get an object which contains all the information related to the operation result code node of the log
+* isOk(); check if the operation result code is OK or KO (it returns true if it is OK)
+* getOpResLog(); get an object which contains all the information related to the operation result log node of the log
+* hasErrors(); check if the DcfAckLog contains errors in the opResLog node
+* getOpResError(); get the most relevant error contained in the opResLog node.
+Errors detected:

+	* USER_NOT_AUTHORIZED, "Account not authorized for the Data Collection", highest priority
+	* NOT_EXISTING_DC, "The specified dcCode value is not a valid code registered in the system", medium priority
+	* OTHER, "General error for op res error", lowest priority

+### GetCataloguesList
+Get a list containing all the metadata of the published DCF catalogues (only last versions).

+		DcfCataloguesList output = new DcfCataloguesList();
+		GetCataloguesList<IDcfCatalogue> req = new GetCataloguesList<>(user, output);
+		req.getList();

+### GetDataCollectionsList
+Get a list containing all the metadata of the data collections related to the considered user.

+		DcfDataCollectionsList output = new DcfDataCollectionsList();

+		GetDataCollectionsList<IDcfDataCollection> request = new GetDataCollectionsList<>(user, output);
+		request.getList();

+### GetDatasetsList
+Get a list containing all the metadata of the datasets related to the considered user for a specific data collection.

+		String dcCode = "TSE.TEST";  // code of the data collection which will be considered DcfDatasetsList output = new DcfDatasetsList();

+		GetDatasetsList request = new GetDatasetsList(user, dcCode, output);
+		request.getList();

+### GetResourcesList
+Get a list containing all the metadata of the resources related to a considered data collection

+		String dcCode = "TSE.TEST";  // code of the data collection which will be considered DcfResourcesList output = new DcfResourcesList();
+		GetResourcesList request = new GetResourcesList(user, dcCode, output);
+		request.getList();

+### GetDataset
+Get a dataset using its id.

+		GetDataset request = new GetDataset(user, "datasetId");  // set the dataset id you prefer File file = request.getDatasetFile();  // get the file where the dataset was downloaded

+### GetXsdFile
+Get an xsd resource file using its id.

+		GetXsdFile request = new GetXsdFile(user, "xsdFileId");  // set the id you prefer Document xsd = request.getXsdFile();

+### UploadCatalogueFile
+Upload a file to DCF.

+		UploadCatalogueFile request = new UploadCatalogueFile(user);
+		String logCode = request.send(file);  // send your File object to DCF

+It returns the log code which can be used to retrieve the result of the operation with an ExportCatalogueFile request.
+You can use this request for example to reserve/unreserve/publish/edit catalogues, with the proper attachment.

+### ExportCatalogueFile
+Get one among the following:
+* The last published version of a catalogue
+* The last internal version of a catalogue
+* The log of an UploadCatalogueFile request

+#### Export the last published version
+Export the last published version of the chosen catalogue and returns a File object pointing to the downloaded file.

+		ExportCatalogueFile request = new ExportCatalogueFile(user);
+		File file = request.exportCatalogue("catalogueCode");  // set the code you prefer, as MTX

+#### Export the last internal version
+Export the last internal version of the catalogue if present, and returns a File object pointing to the downloaded file.

+		ExportCatalogueFile request = new ExportCatalogueFile(user);
+		File file = request.exportLastInternalVersion("catalogueCode");  // set the code you prefer, as MTX

+#### Export a log
+Export a log related to an UploadCatalogueFile request, and returns a File object pointing to the downloaded file.

+		ExportCatalogueFile request = new ExportCatalogueFile(user);
+		File file = request.exportLog("logCode");  // put the code of the log retrieved from the UploadCatalogueFile request, as 20180103_001_WS

+### SendMessage
+Send a message to the DCF.
+It can be used to insert/replace/submit/amend/accept/reject datasets.

+		SendMessage request = new SendMessage(user, file);  // send the file to DCF MessageResponse response = request.send();

+It returns a MessageResponse object which contains the detail of the DCF response.
+It exposes the following methods:

+* isCorrect(); check if the message was sent correctly (true/false)
+* getMessageId(); get the message id assigned to the message
+* getTrxState(); get the transmission state in the response (either OK or KO)
+* getTrxError(); get the error if present
+* getErrorType(); get the type of error (it analyses the getTrxError and categorizes the error)

+### GetDataCollectionTables
+Get a list containing all the metadata of the tables of a data collection with the data collection configurations.

+		DcfDCTablesList output = new DcfDCTablesList();
+		GetDataCollectionTables req = new GetDataCollectionTables(user, output, resourceId);
+		req.getTables();

 ## How to extends the DcfUser class
 If your application needs an extended concept of 'user', you can extend the DcfUser class to still be able to call the dcf web services maintaining your implementation.
 In particular, make sure that your class either inherits from the DcfUser class, or implements the IDcfUser interface.